 Timberland PRO’s Pit Boss has all the qualities a steel toe boot should have.
 They are safe, tough and comfortable.
 These leather work boots feature slip-, oil- and abrasion resistant outsoles for traction.
 These leather work boots meet the ANSI safety standards.
 They have Goodyear welt construction for extra durability and steel safety toe for comfort.
 If you are concerned about inners and comfort as well as odour, then these boots are definitely for you, with several design elements like removable antimicrobial footbeds to tackle odour and comfort.

 If you have problems with your knees and feet and struggle to be up at work all day, then these might be the work boots for you, particularly with the memory foam technology.
 These boots are made to combat slippage even when on oily surfaces.
 From the vast array of boots on the market, these present themselves as the most fashionable boot, so cross-over from work to play is not an issue particularly if you are sporty or tend to run around a lot.
-Buyers also say they would definitely be buying the same boot again but as a summertime boot, as these are not practical for outdoors in winter.
 Due to the boot being a lightweight fabric, these are not as durable as a leather or rubber boot or offer as much protection.
 If you are working in wet conditions, these are probably not the boot for you either.

 A great start to this brand is that they are certified by the Canadian Standard Association for safety work boots.
 The air mesh lining that wicks away moisture to keep your feet dry from sweat.
 These boots are excellent for those with wider feet but overall, they do fit true to size which makes online ordering so much easier.
-It is likely that you will need to add an insole and therefore it is recommended that buyers should order a size up, to accommodate for thick work socks or insole.
-Most buyers have commented that these boots are excellent value compared to similar boots selling at triple the price.
+It is likely that you will need to add an insole and therefore it might be better to order a size up, to accommodate for thick work socks or insole.
 With the titanium steel toe cap and LENZI plate adding protection from sharp objects penetrating the sole and injuring your feet, these boots have a high level of site safety.

 These unisex boots are CSA approved.
 The company gives comprehensive sizing guidance and also recommends you buy half a size larger than normal to accommodate thick socks.
 As we come to expect, this brand is slip-resistant in oil and solvents as well as being resistant to salt.
 The leather is also puncture-proof, which adds another layer of safety from onsite hazards.
 This makes these boots extremely safe onsite for all kinds of potential issues.
-Buyer feedback consistently reports that these boots are comfortable and lightweight.
+These boots are comfortable and lightweight.
 This is attractive to those wearing these boots all-day and day in day out.
 From our research of boot benefits, these stand out as the best value boot.

 These boots are green tag certified by the Canadian Standard Association for safety work shoes and boots.
 For added comfort, the air mesh lining wicks away moisture which is helpful in both hot and cold conditions.
 The composite LENZI plate design is what makes it more flexible for walking, additionally, it is super light, which definitely helps for long days with lots of movement.
 If you are doing lots of walking these boots are exceptionally comfortable particularly for being a steel-toed boot.
 They fit true to size or even a little large to make room for thick socks.
 As we like to see, these boots are water, oil and salt resistant as well as having electrical shock resistance and being slip-resistant.
 The sole has puncture protection and the boot has no laces which makes it easy to quickly get on and off.